pablordoricaw/mountserver/README.md

 __macOS__ -> [FUSE for macOS](https://osxfuse.github.io/) required.

 ### Usage:
-1. Write an input file that holds the user@host:dir on the first line and the mountpoint directory on the second line.
-An example can be found in medusa.txt
+1. Write an input file that holds the desired directory on the server (user@host:dir) to mount onto your computer on the first line, and the mount point directory on your computer in the second line.
+An example can be found in medusa.txt .

 2. Create the C executable with the Makefile by using the command `make`.